I’m going to college and will be first in my family to go to university. Never expected to be saying that.

 If you are applying to university you should tick the care experienced box on your application, this will allow you to access the support and provisions available to you as a care leaver – UCAS have a care leaver guide where they explain why you should tick the box.

 You can apply to SAAS for a care-leavers bursary.
-This bursary will pay for your course costs as well as giving you a grant for living costs – which does not need to be paid back like traditional student loans.
-SAAS can also help you with accommodation costs throughout the summer months in between terms.
-You can find out more about the bursary here: SAAS Care-experienced Student Bursary and summer Accommodation Grant.
+This bursary will pay for course costs as well as giving you a grant for living costs.
+It does not need to be paid back.
+SASS can also help you with accommodation costs through the summer months in between terms.
+Find out more about the bursary here.

 UCAS had created a toolkit for care leavers thinking about applying for university.
 The toolkit has lots of advice for care leavers including financial support and FAQs.